cwendorf/DEVISE/index.md

-# Data Analysis, Visualization, and Inference with Statistical Estimation
+# Data Exploration, Visualization, and Inference with Statistical Estimation

 ## Overview

-**DAVISE** is an R package that implements features of estimation statistics and data visualization in a pipe-oriented framework.
+**DEVISE** is an R package that implements features of estimation statistics and data visualization in a pipe-oriented framework.
 Its primary functions describe, estimate, test, and plot confidence intervals for means, mean comparisons, correlations, and standardized effect sizes in between- and within-subjects single-factor, factorial, and mixed designs.
 Most functions can take either raw data or summary statistics as input.

 ![](./man/figures/CoverImageOne.jpg)